mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is the difference between I2C and SPI?
 - Which is faster?
 Why?
 - How do different chips talk to each other?
+- What's the difference between asynchronous vs synchronous communication?
+What are the tradeoffs?
+- What are logic levels?
+- What are some common logic levels?

 ### I2C
 - What is I2C?
 What does it stand for?